Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 The plugin will take you through you some basic steps to set up the necessary pages, store location, shipping, tax, and payment options.

 At this point, you will have two new menu items on your dashboard – WooCommerce and Products.
-The first menu item allows you to manage the orders, coupons, reports, and the store settings.
+The first menu item allows you to manage the orders, coupons, reports, and the eCommerce store settings.

 When adding a new product, the entry point also offers the necessary options like the title, description, category, tag, image, gallery, price, inventory, shipping, and any custom product attribute.

 Design plays a major role in e-commerce.
 You need a modern, intuitive design to establish your brand and boost the conversion rate.
+So it's obvious that our next feature to assess in our WooCommerce vs Shopify comparison is design.

 There's also a full section of themes dedicated to Shopify on ThemeForest.

-Most of these themes look great, which can lead to an unexpected problem / side-effect.
+Most of these themes look great, which can lead to an unexpected problem/side-effect.

 Therefore, you should be prepared to perform some intensive customization if you would like to go for a different look and feel.
 There are dedicated features for controlling the colors and basic styles, but you need to use the platform's proprietary ‘Liquid’ language for advanced customizations.